rsvp/yserial/README.md

 But first checkout the **ten-minute HOWTO guide** at http://yserial.sourceforge.net

+## Contributing to yserial repository

+Details are covered in [CONTRIBUTING.md](https://git.io/yserial-pr) (which should appear when making a pull request).
+All feedback is welcome.

+For real-time discussions, please go to the #yserial IRC channel on freenode:

+- IRC <irc://irc.freenode.net/#yserial>

 ## Testing

-Even the tests are contained within the module itself.
+Tests are contained within the module itself.
 Be sure to change the default database file to suit your situation; see assignment db0 in class Base.
 Then,